 WordPress runs 43.4% of all websites on the internet.
+WordPress also confirmed this 43.4% market share in their 2025 report.
 That's over 850 million sites—more than Shopify, Wix, and Squarespace combined.

-With over 60,300 plugins available, WordPress users can add almost any feature imaginable.
+With over 59,000 plugins and 13,000+ themes available, WordPress users can add almost any feature imaginable.
+WordPress sites see 20B+ page views monthly with 70M posts published each month.
 SEO optimization?
 There's Yoast.
 Ecommerce?
 WooCommerce.
 Security?
 Wordfence.
 Contact forms?
 Gravity Forms.

 But here's what's missing: actual phone answering.